symfony/symfony-docs/tui/widgets/settings_list.rst

 Use ``SettingsListWidget`` for preference panels, configuration screens or any UI where the user picks values for a set of named options.
-For free-form text input, use :doc:`input` or :doc:`editor`.
-For picking a single item from a plain list, use :doc:`select_list`.
+For free-form text input, use :doc:`/tui/widgets/input` or :doc:`/tui/widgets/editor`.
+For picking a single item from a plain list, use :doc:`/tui/widgets/select_list`.

 Basic Usage
 -----------